leo-ware/leoware.io/src/projects/mermaid-in-react.md

 ---
 title: On Using Mermaid in React
-desc: in which I describe one afternoon's painful lessons
+desc: how I got mermaid working for this site
 ---

 *Reference doc for future-Leo or others interested in getting Mermaid working with React/Next/MDX.*